 At the time of the phase out there weren’t quite so many options on the market for great alternatives.
 Supermarket aisles were stocked high with those weird corkscrew-looking compact fluorescent lightbulbs (CFLs) in different sizes.
 They were slow to warm up and left everything with a dull yellow tinge.
 They seemed costly and… well, they just look ugly.

 That’s no longer the case.
 Lightbulbs have undergone a makeover!
 The desire for beauty in the home lighting department has sparked designers into finding different ways to create attractive solutions.

 You’ve seen the fashion for brick walls and utilitarian chic at your favorite coffee shop, and that whole look would be incomplete without glowing filament bulbs in intricate patterns.
-UK-based trendsetters Stanley Wilson and Sophie Gollop are credited with the booming demand for these stunningly fantastic lightbulbs.
+UK-based trendsetters Stanley Wilson and Sophie Gollop from Urban Cottage Industries are credited with the booming demand for these stunningly fantastic lightbulbs.